-Good for you!
-You’ve taken a giant step in protecting your loved ones – applying for life insurance.
-Preparing and planning before anything happens to you is always better than leaving your loved ones to pick up the pieces.
-Now, you may think that assigning someone to get the life insurance money after you die is a no-brainer, but choosing beneficiaries can be a little trickier than that.
-We’re here to help you avoid any mistakes and make sure your loved ones aren’t left in a tangled, legal mess.
+You may think that assigning someone to be your life insurance beneficiary is a no-brainer, but choosing a beneficiary can be a little tricky.
+We’re here to help you avoid mistakes and to make sure your loved ones aren’t left with a mess.

 1) Choosing a Minor as a Beneficiary

-Maybe you are a single parent with young children.
-Life insurance companies will not pay the policy proceeds directly to a minor.
+If you are a parent with young children, know that life insurance companies will not pay your life insurance policy proceeds directly to your minor children.
 Instead of naming a minor child as a beneficiary, set up a trust that benefits the child and name the trust as the beneficiary of the policy.
 Or you can name a reliable adult who will act on behalf of the minor’s benefit.

-If you name your young-adult children as beneficiaries without putting any conditions in place, problems could arise.
-For example, say the policy owner dies unexpectedly and leaves his 18-year-old son with millions in death benefit money.
-This might be very overwhelming for the son and he probably wouldn’t know what to do with it all.
+If you name your young adult children as beneficiaries without putting any conditions in place, problems could arise.
+For example, say a life insurance policy owner dies unexpectedly and leaves his 18-year-old son with millions in death benefit money.
+This situation might be very overwhelming for a son as he probably wouldn’t know what to do with it all.
 Setting up a trust that states how much money and when it should be given would be wise.

 3) Believing a Will Trumps the Policy